gegelati/gegelati-tutorial/docs/_pages/index.md

 8. Train one generation.
 This step, managed by the learning agent, includes the mutation of the TPG to reach the desired number of roots, the evaluation of all the TPG roots, and the decimation of worst fitting root.
 9. Create a replay of all actions performed by the best fitting root of the TPG, and trigger a refresh of the display.
 10. Go back to step 7.

-**MacOS Users** Due to an issue with latest versions of the SDL2 library, the provided code will crash on MacOS.
-To avoid this issue, deactivate the display using the pre-processor variable at the beginning of the file as follows `#define DEACTIVATE_DISPLAY 1`.
-Vizualization of the training strategy remains possible using the code from [the second tutorial](/gegelati-tutorial/tutos/export-visualize-import).
-{: .notice--warning}

 ### Training in action
 Build and run the `tpg-training` target to observe the TPG training process in action.